 Medium is not a paradise, at least not for everyone.
 Content that is detailed and actionable is paramount.
 So is finding a Medium publication with a decent following.
 It also helps if your content is backed by research data and relatable lessons learned.

-A few words of caution: don’t rely solely on Medium for your content amplification.
+A few words of caution: don’t rely solely on Medium for your content distribution and amplification.
 It should be one of the many avenues in your marketing checklist.
 If you are a new blogger, don’t start your blogging journey in Medium.
 After all, it’s a platform that you don’t own, and it’s limited in look, feel and monetization options.

 Medium is a great platform to elevate awesome, bold content.
 Include it as part of your online marketing for additional exposure.
 Check out this infographic from YourEscapeFrom9to5.com for more tips on how to get the best out of Medium.